Paola-DG/MicroBit-Maqueen/README.md

 This was a true learning experience, as we had to learn how to program the micro:bit controller and solve different problems in order to get the robot to function properly.

-> Youtube Link to see the project: https://www.youtube.com/watch?v=NTbyGxd6EuU

 Florida International University

 EGN 1002 - Engineering Orientation